Rajpratik71/Mininet-wiki/FAQ.md

 "That sounds too much like work - I don't want to do any work!"

-You may also wish to take a look at [RipL-POX](https://github.com/brandonheller/riplpox) as well as some of the multipath experiments on http://reproducingnetworkresearch.blogspot.com.
+You may also wish to take a look at [RipL-POX](https://github.com/brandonheller/riplpox), which provides starter code for a multipath-capable controller, as well as some of the multipath experiments on http://reproducingnetworkresearch.blogspot.com.
 But, you will still probably have to do some work and actually understand what you are doing.

 ***
 <a id=assign-macs></a>